While Loop in R

 Infinite While Loop in R Programming

-If you forget to increment or decrement the value inside the while loop, then the code executes infinite times, also called an infinite loop.
+If you forget to increment or decrement the value inside the while loop, the code executes infinite times, also called an infinite loop.

 # Infinite While Loop Example